 Jane Hunter is an artist based in Rothesay on the Isle of Bute.
 Jane’s work has been shown in galleries across Scotland, including solo exhibits at The Watermill, Aberfeldy, Harbour Arts, Irvine and The Tighnabruaich Gallery.
 An artist member of several Scottish arts societies and a Professional member of Visual Arts Scotland, her works have been selected for group shows including the Society of Scottish Artists Annual at the RSA and ‘North’ curated by Visual Arts Scotland.

-Jane’s work is held in private collections across the world.
-Jane has collaborated with a number of corporate clients and her work is held in the collections of the British Geological Survey, Raasay Distillery, Perle Hotels, North Ayrshire Council, Renfrewshire Council and KPMG Edinburgh.
+Jane’s work is held in private collections across the world and, having collaborated with a number of corporate clients, her work is held in the collections of the National Museum of Scotland, British Geological Survey, Raasay Distillery, Perle Hotels, North Ayrshire Council, Renfrewshire Council and KPMG Edinburgh.